jp00p/AGIMUS/docs/CONTRIBUTING.md

 Once you're happy with your changes navigate to the bottom of the page to the **"Commit changes"** section.
 Before going further, be sure to select the **"Create a new branch for this commit and start a pull request."** button.
 Use a descriptive branch name (no spaces) as well as a descriptive commit title and a good summary outlining your changes.

 Once you're satisfied, go ahead and click on the **"Propose changes"** button to review your changes.
 If everything looks good, hit **"Create Pull Request"** and a new PR from your Fork to the main repo will be created!
 Someone should see it soon, but you can also gives a heads up in the Discord in the [**"#megalomaniacal-computer-storage"**](https://discord.com/channels/689512841887481875/994412232052052089) channel.

-## Contributing Code

-All code contributions and ideas are welcome!
-If you're of the nerdy programming type (for a Star Trek Podcast Fan Discord Server!?) please feel free to fork the repo and pull it down experiment with it on your own system.

 The [README.md](README.md) should be relatively thorough on what steps need to be taken to get the project up and running, and you're welcome to ping us on the Discord in [**"#megalomaniacal-computer-storage"**](https://discord.com/channels/689512841887481875/994412232052052089) if you run into trouble!